Cards on the Table (Vietnamese telefilm): Poetics

+Over the decades since Cards on the Table was released, the propaganda articles of the Government of Vietnam usually repeated that, it was almost like a victory because has contributed to strengthening the people's beliefs in the leadership of the communists.
+It is still said to have put the communists in many difficult situations to forge their will.
+However, for the public, especially the young people, the two things that make the telefilm's appeal are explained as follows: The presence of all historical celebrities in the First Republic of Vietnam (1960–1963), the danger and unpredictability from the affairs of Engineer Nguyễn Thành Luân.
+The audiences always expected the competition with wisdom between Luân and the silver-headed guy.
+In it, the silver-head guy is always in a hidden position, which is easy to associate SPECTRE from the 007 series.
+Besides, Nguyễn Thành Luân's adventures have led to close connections to typical events that have taken place in modern Vietnam history.

 Release

 Nguyễn Chánh Tín is a popular actor and singer in Saigon since prior to 1975.
 Born in Bạc Liêu, he was the youngest of five children.
 He is the uncle of Vietnamese-American actors, Dustin Nguyen and Johnny Tri Nguyen, and famous comedian Vân Sơn, who is also the owner of Van Son Entertainment.
 During the early 1970s, Nguyễn Chánh Tín's good looks earned him a status of being somewhat of a cinema heartthrob.
 He portrayed the lead character, Robert Nguyễn Thành Luân, in Cards on the Table which has been considered by many as his signature film role.
 Actress Thúy An starred as his leading lady for the first three out of the series of 8 episodes altogether.
 Although Thúy An's portrayal of the female lead character in Cards on the Table had been well received, in 1984 her pregnancy would cause her to be replaced by Thanh Lan for parts 4, 5 and 6, as shooting had been scheduled for all three parts in that year.
 The chemistry between Nguyễn Chánh Tín and Thanh Lan on screen gained even wider reception from movie audiences, which prompted the film's producers' decision to also cast Thanh Lan in the remaining last two sequels of the series.